nv-bogdan/rag/README.md

 > **⚠️ Important B200 Limitation Notice:**
 >
 > B200 GPUs are **not supported** for the following advanced features:
-> - Self-Reflection to improve accuracy
-> - Query rewriting to Improve accuracy of Multi-Turn Conversations
 > - Image captioning support for ingested documents
 > - NeMo Guardrails for guardrails at input/output
 > - VLM based inferencing in RAG